-To meet the increasing needs of our clients, as well as to expand our client base, Andrus hires both entry level and experienced intellectual property attorneys.
+To meet the increasing needs of our clients, as well as to expand our client base, Andrus hires both entry level and experienced intellectual property attorneys, patent agents, patent engineers and other intellectual property professionals.

-As a virtue of our firm’s location in Milwaukee, we are able to provide attorneys with an exciting and dynamic intellectual property practice, as well as the freedom to pursue a meaningful life away from the office.
-The office is located in the heart of downtown Milwaukee just a few blocks from the Federal Courthouse.
-Milwaukee is an extremely livable community conducive to family life.
-With reasonable living and housing costs, and a relatively short commute from the outlying suburban areas compared to other major U.S. cities.
+Our professionals have exciting and dynamic intellectual property practices, as well as the freedom to pursue a meaningful life away from the office.
+Our office is located in the heart of downtown Milwaukee just a few blocks from the Federal Courthouse.
+Milwaukee is an extremely livable community conducive to family life, including reasonable living and housing costs, and a relatively short commute from the outlying suburban areas compared to other major U.S. cities.

+In addition to a legal degree and excellent law school grades, applicants should have engineering, computer science, or advanced science degrees.
+Prior work experience in an engineering or computer science discipline is a plus.
 Entry level attorneys receive individualized training by working closely with experienced, senior attorneys.
-It is part of our firm's culture for associates to work closely with senior attorneys to provide our clients with high quality service at a reasonable price.
 Entry level attorneys are normally exposed to patent and trademark prosecution, opinion writing and litigation.
-All entry level attorneys are expected to sit for the patent bar exam and become registered to practice in patent matters before the U.S. Patent and Trademark Office.
+All entry level attorneys must be qualified to sit for the patent bar exam and are expected to eventually become registered to practice in patent matters before the U.S. Patent and Trademark Office.

 If you are a bright, productive intellectual property attorney, please consider Andrus.
-Our firm not only has a prolific patent and trademark prosecution practice, but is also involved extensively in intellectual property litigation and sophisticated international work.
-Qualified attorneys interested in any or all of these practice areas are encouraged to contact the firm.
-In order to be considered, lateral hires need to be registered to practice before the U.S. Patent and Trademark Office and also need to be admitted to the State Bar of Wisconsin (or at least willing to sit for the Wisconsin State bar exam).
-Advanced engineering or science degrees, or work experience prior to law school is a plus, especially for relatively young attorneys.
+Our firm not only has a prolific patent and trademark prosecution practice, but is also extensively involved in intellectual property litigation and sophisticated international work.
+Qualified attorneys interested in any or all of these practice areas are encouraged to contact us.
+In order to be considered, lateral hires need to be registered to practice before the U.S. Patent and Trademark Office and also need to be admitted to the State Bar of Wisconsin, or willing to sit for the Wisconsin State bar exam.
+Advanced engineering or science degrees, or work experience prior to law school is a plus.

-If you are interested in employment at Andrus either as a practicing attorney or as a summer associate, please send a resume, transcripts, and writing samples to:
+If you are interested in employment at Andrus either as a practicing attorney or as a summer associate, please send a resume, transcripts, and writing samples to the address or email address below.
+If you are interested in employment at Andrus as a paralegal, please send a resume to the address or email address below.

 Andrus Intellectual Property Law, LLP